saeedsiddik/CMPUT501/README.md

 **[Step 3]** Run _comment_bug_relation_processing_simple_ast.ipynb_ under **PKL file creating using AST** to process those AST for preparing pk file to measure the inconsistency between code and correspondent comments.
 This notebook uses two JSON file containing the AST infromation named as _ast_test_bug.json_ and _ast_test_nobug.json_.
 You can generate those by executing previous steps or found under the _PKL file creating using AST_ folder.
 It creates two pkl file for bug and non-bug data.

 **[Step 4]** Run _siamese-run-Code_Comment.ipynb_ under **Model Run** to calculate the inconsistency between code and correspondent comments using pretrained siamese neural network.
 This notebook uses pre-trained RNN-LSTM model, previously generated pkl file, and benchmark data pkls as input.
 You can find entire prerequisite files under _Model Run_ folder.
 You have to use bug and non-bug pkl seperately to cellect their coherence value.
 This step generate a list of coherence values for the targated pairs.
-This steps need GPU for execution.
+This step need GPU for execution.

 **[Step 5]** Run _Result_Visualization.ipynb_ under **Result visualization** section for drawing diagram of results.